Xarelto and Erectile Dysfunction: Personal Story

 I was prescribed Xarelto (rivaroxaban) for deep vein thrombosis (DVT) following a treatment with heparin injections.

 About two weeks after switching to Xarelto I noticed loss of libido, severe erectile dysfunction (very weak erections even after prolonged stimulation that almost immediately recede when stimulation ceases), reduced genital sensation, no response to sexual stimuli, premature ejaculation and sexual anhedonia (pleasureless orgasm) when an orgasm was achieved.
 It was like I had become completely asexual.
-Even nocturnal erections had become extremely sparse and feeble, which was another way for me to confirm that there was something wrong on a physical rather than psychological level.
-To be more precise, the problem was not simply erectile dysfunction, but a sexual dysfunction with multiple side effects.
+Even nocturnal/morning erections had become extremely sparse and feeble, which was another way for me to confirm that there was something wrong on a physical rather than psychological level.
+To be more precise, the problem was not simply erectile dysfunction, but a sexual dysfunction with multiple manifestations.

 The above dramatic changes took place in about 2 weeks after starting Xarelto (20 mg once per day), at a time when I was taking no other drug or supplement, and have persisted since discontinuing the drug (March 2017).
 Subtler issues also became more apparent, for example a sensation as if a low-intensity electric current was running through the penis, which was especially noticeably when lying down.
 Moreover, following an orgasm there would be a feeling of discomfort in the genital area, bordering on mild pain.